KalilahClarke/KalilahClarke/README.md

 ### Hi there 👋
 Full Stack Developer here...
-(Omg I Rhymed Lolz)
+(Omg I Rhymed Lolz) Developing my skills one project at a time.

 <!--
 **KalilahClarke/KalilahClarke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.